 Book with just a 20% deposit: at checkout type DEPOSIT into the offer code box.
 (Full payment required 8 weeks prior to the trip)

-We start on the first morning, where we’ll spend some time looking at the journey plan.
+We start on the first morning on the shores of Loch Awe, where we’ll spend some time looking at the journey plan.
 We’ll get hands on as soon as possible loading up equipment and readying the boats.
-We’ll then break for lunch which will be provided for you at the Lochside.
+We’ll then break for lunch at the Lochside.

 After lunch we’ll be introduced to our canoes, here we’ll spend sometime paddling and familiarising ourselves with tandem canoeing skills before making our way to the first wild camp site.